-The heart of the Baylor experience rests in the communion of ideas, experiences, and relationships on campus.
+The heart of the Baylor experience rests in the communion of ideas, experiences and relationships on campus.
 To facilitate and energize campus life, Baylor will seek to make more desirable residence halls available so that at least 50 percent of Baylor undergraduates are living on campus by 2012.
 Further, we will develop walking malls along the axes of campus to enhance the total social and relational environment.
-To complement the physical design of the campus, Baylor will create robust student life programming to enrich the life of the University and to cultivate social skills, leadership, and physical fitness: thus, a full array of opportunities for students to develop lifelong friendships will exist.
+To complement the physical design of the campus, Baylor will create robust student life programming to enrich the life of the University and to cultivate social skills, leadership, and physical fitness; therefore, a full array of opportunities for students to develop lifelong friendships will exist.

 North Village and Brooks Village have been constructed during the tenure of Baylor 2012.
 Ten living-learning programs have been implemented.
 The faculty-in residence program was initiated and has since grown to nine faculty members residing in apartments within the residential communities.
 The faculty partners program has been implemented.
 In addition, current residential communities have undergone significant renovations, such as Kokernot Residence Hall and the creation of the Memorial Chapel.

 - Increase Number of Undergraduates Living on Campus

 The number and percentage of undergraduates living on campus continues to increase.
 As of fiscal year 2011, there are 4,619 beds available (4,818 beds with expanded occupancy when the halls opened in August).
 By the 12th class day, total occupancy was 4,730 undergraduates and represented 38 percent of undergraduate students living on campus.

 - Enhance the Social and Relational Environment